dokkev/obsidian-valut/Reinforcement Learning/Torque-based Deep RL on Humanoid.md

 - 대부분의 연구들은 위치기반 RL

 "Learning Locomotion Skills Using DeepRL: Does the Choice of Action Space Matter?"
 (2017)
-- compared action spaces with respect to learning speed, motion quality and limitation
+- compared action spaces with respect to learning speed, motion quality and limitation in simulation only
-	- Torque control
+	- torque control
 	- Joint control with PD
 	- joint velocity
 	- muscle activation (?)
--
+- Results: Torque learning is slow and not robust to perturbation (at low control rate)